GoogleCloudPlatform/cloud-hackathons/fast-hack-retail/Student/Challenge-00.md

 - You've created a Google Storage bucket
 - You've created an Oracle instance
 - You've created a Pub/Sub and BigQuery instance

-## Learning Resources

-*List of relevant links and online articles that should give the attendees the knowledge needed to complete the challenge.*

-- link 1
-- link 2
-- link 3